 Work Force Management Plan

-Workforce planning ensures that Newcastle City Council achieves its vision and goals through its most valuable resource - its people.
+Workforce planning ensures that City Of Newcastle achieves its vision and goals through its most valuable resource - its people.
 It outlines how we will develop and prepare our workforce to meet the changing demands of our community as well as the emerging challenges faced by an ageing Workforce.

 The key steps in developing the Workforce Management Plan included an analysis of our current workforce, consideration of future needs, identification of gaps and challenges as well as the development of strategies to address these gaps.
 Our challenges include our ageing workforce, encouraging diversity across the organisation, reducing turnover, embracing emerging technology, building internal leadership capability and attracting and retaining quality staff particularly younger workers and those engaged in our critical roles.